Skip to main content

 Addressing Health Concerns

 NC State is not formally collecting information on health conditions.
-The process of collecting information on health conditions is part of the work the National Institute for Occupational Safety and Health (NIOSH) will do through its Health Hazard Evaluation (HHE), which is currently underway.
+The process of collecting information on health conditions is part of the work the National Institute for Occupational Safety and Health (NIOSH) may do through its Health Hazard Evaluation (HHE), which is currently underway.

-The process of every HHE varies, depending on the types of hazards reported and recommendations of the assigned health and safety experts.
+The process of every HHE can vary, depending on the types of hazards reported and recommendations of the assigned health and safety experts.
 NC State will follow the guidance of NIOSH throughout this evaluative process.
 In the meantime, if you have questions about your personal health, please speak with your physician or, if you are a student, please reach out to Campus Health.

 University Processes